正则表达式列表

 1. To enclose a set of ‘|’ alternatives.
 For example, the regular expression "b(oo|ac)k" matches both "book" and "back".

 2. To group terms in a complex expression to be operated on by the post-fix operators: "*", "+" and "?" along with the post-fix repetition operators.
-For example, the regular expression "a(bc)?d" matches both "ad" and "abcd" in a search.; the regular expression "M(iss){2}ippi" matches "Mississippi".
+For example, the regular expression "a(bc)?d" matches both "ad" and "abcd"; "M(iss){2}ippi" matches "Mississippi".

 [:alpha:]